Skip to content

 Ethical products we recommend: vegan soap, organic soap, and eco-friendly shower gel

-Our Ethical Soap and Shower Gel Ratings Table gives you all the knowledge you need to make an informed decision on the most ethical brands to choose from.
+Our Ethical Soap and Shower Gel comparison table gives you all the knowledge you need to make an informed decision on the most ethical brands to choose from.
 Just look for brands that appear in the green section of our table, especially those displaying our Ethical Accreditation logo.
+Find out more about the benefits of Ethical Accreditation.
 These companies offer eco-friendly shower gel, as well as vegan soap and organic soap.

-These brands include: Green People, Greenscents, Living Naturally, Neal’s Yard Remedies, Odylique, The Dark Island Soap Co., Conscious Skincare, Green Bear, incognito, Love Ethical Beauty and Caurnie Soaperie.
-To find out more about these brands, find their individual brand pages linked at the bottom of this article.
+Our top ethical picks include Green People, Greenscents, Living Naturally, Neal’s Yard Remedies, Odylique, The Dark Island Soap Co., Conscious Skincare, Green Bear, incognito, Love Ethical Beauty and Caurnie Soaperie — all of which appear in the green section of our comparison table.

 Buying vegan soap and shower gel is a great way to ensure your hygiene does not come at the expense of animal welfare or the environment.
 Vegan soap and shower gel are free from animal products and animal testing, so you can feel confident in knowing you have not contributed to animal cruelty with your purchase.
 Additionally, the meat industry is extremely destructive to the environment, so by purchasing vegan soap and shower gel you are also reducing your carbon footprint.

-Organic soap and shower gel is also a good option, just look for products with organic certification, such as from the Soil Association.
+Organic soap and shower gel is also a good option — just look for products with organic certification, such as from the Soil Association.
 Organic soap and shower gel are far more environmentally friendly, as the ingredients are usually sustainably sourced and biodegradable.
-Moreover, organic soap and shower gel typically contains less chemicals, which means it is less likely to pollute water and is much healthier for your skin!
+Moreover, organic soap and shower gel typically contains fewer chemicals, which means it is less likely to pollute water and is much healthier for your skin.

 If you cannot find organic or vegan products, there are other ways to find eco-friendly shower gel and soap.
 You can purchase eco-friendly shower gel that is palm oil free or uses sustainably sourced palm oil certified by the Roundtable on Sustainable Palm Oil (RSPO) to help minimise your environmental impact.